Biography and Education

 With an early interest in ophthalmology research, Dr. Reznik contributed to studies on age-related macular degeneration, dry eye syndrome diagnosis and management, as well as novel approaches to eye emergencies.
 She has multiple published scientific articles and has presented her peer-reviewed findings at ophthalmology meetings.

 Dr. Reznik places significant value on volunteer work and giving back to the community.
 While at Johns Hopkins and UC Davis, Dr. Reznik was involved in organizing community ocular disease screening events for local underserved communities.
-Dr. Reznik is fluent in Russian and enjoys spending time with her husband and young son.
+Dr. Reznik is fluent in Russian and enjoys spending time with her husband and young children.

 Dr. Reznik’s glaucoma research focuses on the development of novel surgical techniques and new approaches to patients with early glaucoma.
 The aim of her research is to investigate the benefit of minimally invasive glaucoma surgery (such as iStent or ECPC or combination of both) in lowering intraocular pressure in addition to cataract extraction.